 To verify that the Campaign accurately reported and documented all financial transactions, we requested all of the Campaign's bank statements and reconciled the financial activity on the bank statements to the financial activity reported on the Campaign's disclosure statements.
 We identified unreported, misreported, and duplicate disbursements, as well as reported disbursements that did not appear on the Campaign's bank statements.
 We also calculated debit and credit variances by comparing the total reported debits and credits to the total debits and credits amounts appearing on the bank statements.
-Because the Campaign reported that more than 25% of the dollar amount of its total contributions were in the form of credit card contributions-or had a variance between the total credit card contributions reported and the credits on its merchant account statements of more than 4%-we reconciled the transfers on the submitted merchant account statements to the deposits on the bank account statements.
+Because the Campaign reported that more than 10% of the dollar amount of its total contributions were in the form of cash contributions, we compared the total cash contributions reported to the total of cash deposits on itemized deposit slips.